The 10 Greatest American Directorial Achievements of the 1970s, Ranked

 No director in the history of film would dominate a decade as Coppola did the 1970s.
 He directed four films, three of them top this list, the fourth just missed; he produced ‘American Grafitti’ (1973), which not only launched the career of George Lucas, but created a renaissance in 1970s music, clothing and spawned two hugely successful TV sitcoms.
 He created his own studio, wanting to help young directors make their films free of the tyranny of the studios, and was the first director to announce he was tackling Vietnam as a subject for his next film.
 Coppola was awarded two Best Director Awards from the DGA, along with two other nominations, and he personally won five Academy Awards for his work, Best Director for ‘The Godfather Part II’ (1974), along with two other nominations.
 Each film he directed was a Best Picture nominee, and he seemed to have an innate understanding of the coming video and digital media age.

-He was in the 1970s, a God.
+He was a God in the 1970s.
 And he helped others on the way up, bringing attention to their work.
 Steven Spielberg, Martin Scorsese and George Lucas would have staggering impacts on the 70s, Spielberg most of all, as he and Lucas more or less created the blockbuster.
 They loved movies, old movies, each other’s movies, they just lived for cinema.
 They were the movie brats, a generation of gifted artists the likes we had seen before nor likely will again.
 What is astonishing is that so many of them are still active, still vital, making movies that impact the world.
 They are now the old guard, but looking at them together, presenting Scorsese finally with his Oscar, we could almost see the ghosts of their younger selves behind them, full of hope and promise.

-They were once a group of up-and-coming artists who spent Sundays on the beach in a cottage rented by Margot Kidder who fed them while they talked film.
-Coppola would hold court, listening to the ideas and enthusiasm of the younger men, George Lucas close by.
-Across the room, dressed in a white three piece suit, full of old world charm would be tiny Martin Scorsese, animated and talking with a machine gun delivery.
-Brian De Palma would be off seducing the newest girl to the group, or watching John Milius surf.
+They were once a group of up-and-coming artists who spent Sundays on the beach in a cottage rented by Margot Kidder, who fed them while they talked film.
+Coppola would hold court, listening to the ideas and enthusiasm of the younger men, George Lucas, close by.
+Across the room, dressed in a white three-piece suit, full of old-world charm, would be tiny Martin Scorsese, animated and talking with a machine gun delivery.
+Brian De Palma would be off seducing the newest girl to the group or watching John Milius surf.
 Sitting in the corner, quietly taking it all in was Steven Spielberg, the least sophisticated but the most gifted of the group.

 I wonder then if they knew they were on the cusp of history, about to make their own history?
 About the list.
-Yes Coppola holds the first three spots, and it killed me leave Woody Allen and Sidney Lumet off.
+Yes, Coppola holds the first three spots, and it killed me to leave Woody Allen and Sidney Lumet off.
 Neither will you find Michael Cimino for ‘The Deer Hunter’ (1978), and that was intentional in every way.

 10. Milos Forman – One Flew Over the Cuckoo’s Nest (1975)

 Knowing that no American director could bring the documentary-like, European feel he knew the film required, producer Michael Douglas sought out Czech filmmaker Forman who he believed had it in him to make the film.
 Douglas knew the director was the difference between a masterpiece and a dud.
-They found a mental hospital that permitted them to shoot using real patients as background character, the doctor played the head of the place, and for eight weeks they were in that place creating art.
+They found a mental hospital that permitted them to shoot using real patients as background characters.
+The doctor played the head of the place, and for eight weeks, they were in that place creating art.
 Jack Nicholson got the role of a lifetime as McMurphy, the rebel sent from jail to the hospital because he believes it is a cushier sentence, not realizing that he has been committed and they will decide when leaves.
 The war he starts with Nurse Ratched will bring about his doom, as she has metaphorically castrated each man, stripping them of their self-esteem.
 That McMurphy will not play her game is what will end him.
 What she does not count on is that the spirit of McMurphy lives on in each man, a small part of that rebel allows each man in their own way to be free and whole again.

-Nicholson is astonishing, breathtaking as McMurphy, portraying the role with such authenticity that we are never not looking at him.
+Nicholson is as astonishing and breathtaking as McMurphy, portraying the role with such authenticity that we are never not looking at him.
 Louise Fletcher took the role no major actress wanted, Nurse Ratched, and chose not to play her as a monster, though her actions are monstrous, and make her one.
 The film swept the Academy Awards, winning the big five and remains one of the greatest American films ever made.

 9. Bob Fosse for Cabaret (1972)